Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 Simply look out for the “create ad” button on your homepage, click on it and create your ad.

-Once you know how to create ads, walk into town, talk to different businesses and become their Facebook advertising expert.
+Once you learn how to create ads, walk into town, talk to different businesses and become their Facebook advertising expert.
 You can charge them anything from Sh.
 3,000 per week for a job you’ll be doing for 30 minutes or so.
-If you’re good at it, they will be making much more from this.
+If you’re good at it, they will be making much more from this and you can charge them way higher.

 In fact, I personally am a Facebook advertising expert and I earn from this as a side hustle!